Michael Korie: Harvey Milk

 Korie’s next collaboration with Stewart Wallace was the opera Harvey Milk, conceived as an epic opera in three acts and co-commissioned by Houston Grand Opera, New York City Opera, and San Francisco Opera.
 It depicts the life of the slain politician and gay-rights activist Harvey Milk.
 The first act (“The Closet”) represents Milk's early years as a closeted stock broker in New York, his arrest in central park, and his decision to depart for San Francisco with his lover Scott Smith in the wake of the Stonewall Rebellion.
 The second act (“The Castro”) charts Milk's transformation from a San Francisco camera store owner to an elected City Supervisor.
 The Third Act (“City Hall”) dramatizes his hardball-style politicking and head-butting with his assassin, fellow Supervisor Dan White.
 Milk's premonition of his death is shown in the aria “If a Bullet Should Enter My Brain...,” as he makes a tape recording of his last will just weeks before his murder by White.
-Sections of the actual recording were included in the score.